intmus/inttheory19-20/_15-further-secondary-functions/a1-ex-secdomallchords.md

 ### Conclusions

-Your first option is to use root position secondary dominant functions in each spot creating a progression that would look something like this:
+Your most straightforward option is to use root-position secondary dominant functions in each spot creating a progression that would look something like this:

 {% capture ex5 %}X:5
 T:Inserting secondary dominant functions